ayuspoudel/my-portfolio/src/assets/docs/canvas-api/overview.md

 ### What it does

 - Uses AWS Step Functions to coordinate multiple ETL steps
-- Extracts data from Canvas (or any API) through scheduled or triggered Lambda runs
+- Extracts data from Canvas through triggered Lambda runs
 - Transforms and cleans data in intermediate Lambda stages
 - Stores processed data in MongoDB for dashboards, reporting, or further aggregation
 - Uses Terraform to provision infrastructure and define execution roles